-1 any college, university, or other institution of higher education is not alone sufficient to qualify for residence in 2 Montana.
-3 (ii) any graduate of a Montana high school who is a citizen or resident alien of the United States 4 and whose parents, parent, or guardian has resided in Montana at least 1 full year of the 2 years immediately 5 preceding the student's graduation from high school.
-The classification continues for not more than 4 academic 6 years if the student remains in continuous attendance at a unit; or 7 (iii) a member of the armed forces of the United States assigned to and residing in Montana, the 8 member's spouse, or the member's dependent children.
-9 (2) In the event that the definition of residency or any portion of the definition is declared 10 unconstitutional as it is applied to payment of nonresident fees and tuition, the regents of the Montana 11 university system may make rules on what constitutes adequate evidence of residency status not inconsistent 12 with those court decisions."
-13 14 Section 19.
-Section 20-25-707, MCA, is amended to read: 15 "20-25-707.
+- (ii) any graduate of a Montana high school who is a citizen or resident alien of the United States and whose parents, parent, or guardian has resided in Montana at least 1 full year of the 2 years immediately preceding the student's graduation from high school.
+The classification continues for not more than 4 academic years if the student remains in continuous attendance at a unit; or - (iii) a member of the armed forces of the United States assigned to and residing in Montana, the member's spouse, or the member's dependent children. - (2) In the event that the definition of residency or any portion of the definition is declared unconstitutional as it is applied to payment of nonresident fees and tuition, the regents of the Montana university system may make rules on what constitutes adequate evidence of residency status not inconsistent with those court decisions."

+"20-25-707.
 Antidiscrimination.
-An employer is not eligible to employ any person under this program 16 if the employer practices discrimination in employment against any individual because of race, creed, religion, 17 color, political ideas, sex, as defined in 1-1-201 [section 1], age, marital status, physical or mental disability, 18 ancestry, or national origin."
-19 20 Section 20.
-Section 22-2-306, MCA, is amended to read: 21 "22-2-306.
+An employer is not eligible to employ any person under this program if the employer practices discrimination in employment against any individual because of race, creed, religion, color, political ideas, sex, as defined in 1-1-201 [section 1], age, marital status, physical or mental disability, ancestry, or national origin."

+"22-2-306.
 Grant conditions -- additional funds -- accounts and reports.
-(1) A grant may not be 22 awarded unless the grantee accepts the Montana arts council's conditions of the grant and signs a contract 23 stipulating those conditions.
-24 (2) A grantee must agree in writing that: 25 the grantee is the official and sole agency for the administration of the project described in the (a) 26 grant agreement; and 27 (b) no person will, on the grounds of race, color, national origin, sex, as defined in 1-1-201 [section 28 1], or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under - 17 -Authorized Print Version - SB 437 Legislative Services Division
+(1) A grant may not be awarded unless the grantee accepts the Montana arts council's conditions of the grant and signs a contract stipulating those conditions.

+- (2) A grantee must agree in writing that: - 25 (a) the grantee is the official and sole agency for the administration of the project described in the 26 grant agreement; and - 27 (b) no person will, on the grounds of race, color, national origin, sex, as defined in 1-1-201 [section 28 1], or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under